charleskdnguyen/ConvenienceStore/README.md

 $ npx prisma migrate up --experimental
 $ npx prisma generate
 ```
+5. Have a database credential set up
-5. Run the server with the command `npm start`
+6. Run the server with the command `npm start`

 ## Features